 Display Interface

 The display system interface definition is a function of the aircraft installation.
-It could be ARINC 664 bus for both transmit and receive of data.
-As an alternative it may be ARINC 664 bus for transmit of surveillance display data output from the 2G ISS and ARINC 429 data buses for display control information from the display system.
-Example formats:
+It should be ARINC 664 bus with ARINC 661 cockpit display interface for both transmit and receive of data.

-ARINC 664 with ARINC 661 cockpit display interface

-ARINC 429

-Fiber optic digital video in XGA format.
-Note: these standards not yet defined.

 No dedicated display interface for HUD is provided.
-It is assumed that the HUD will share the data supplied to the display system over the ARINC 664 bus or digital video interface.
+It is assumed that the HUD will share the data supplied to the display system over the ARINC 664 bus.

 Radio Altimeter

-Radio altimeter altitude data should be supplied to the 2G ISS from a digital source such as an ARINC 707 radio altimeter directly over ARINC 429 data buses or over the ARINC 664 bus.
+Radio altimeter altitude data should be supplied to the 2G ISS from a digital source such as an ARINC 707 radio altimeter directly over the ARINC 664 bus.
 All Radio Altimeters on the aircraft, up to three, should be connected to the 2G ISS.
 The following 2G ISS functions use radio altitude data: